-The Cardiovascular Medicine Fellowship Program is a multifaceted, multidisciplinary, and comprehensive program providing training in all areas of Cardiovascular Medicine.
-The program is an ACGME accredited 3-year program with exceptionally rich training in both clinical and didactic cardiovascular medicine and a wide array of clinical and basic science research opportunities.
+The Cardiovascular Medicine Fellowship Program is a multifaceted, multidisciplinary and comprehensive program providing training in all areas of Cardiovascular Medicine.
+The program is an Accreditation Council for Graduate Medical Education (ACGME) accredited three-year program with exceptionally rich training in both clinical and didactic cardiovascular medicine and a wide array of clinical and basic science research opportunities.

-The mission of the University of Southern California (USC) Cardiovascular Medicine Fellowship Program is to educate fellows in the comprehensive assessment and managem ent of patients with Cardiovascular disease processes for subsequent careers in academic or community-based practice.
-The Cardiovascular Medicine Fellowship Program is a multifaceted, multidisciplinary, and comprehensive program providing training in all areas of Cardiovascular Medicine.
-The program is an ACGME accredited 3-year program with exceptionally rich training in both clinical and didactic cardiovascular medicine and a wide array of clinical and basic science research opportunities.
+The mission of the USC Cardiovascular Medicine Fellowship Program is to educate fellows in the comprehensive assessment and management of patients with cardiovascular disease processes for subsequent careers in academic or community-based practice.
+The Cardiovascular Medicine Fellowship Program is a multifaceted, multidisciplinary and comprehensive program providing training in all areas of Cardiovascular Medicine.
+The program is an ACGME-accredited three-year program with exceptionally rich training in both clinical and didactic cardiovascular medicine and a wide array of clinical and basic science research opportunities.

-- A rich, comprehensive clinical experience combining training at the LAC+USC Medical Center, one of the largest medical centers in the country and at Keck Hospital of USC, a tertiary-care academic university hospital.
+- A rich, comprehensive clinical experience combining training at the Los Angeles County+USC Medical Center, one of the largest medical centers in the country, and at Keck Hospital of USC, a tertiary-care academic university hospital.
 Both facilities are located on the same physical campus as the Keck School of Medicine of USC.

-The Division of Cardiovascular Medicine is heavily involved in the education of housestaff Residents and Medical Students.
-Medical Students are assigned to the CCU and the Cardiovascular Medicine Consultation Service, and participate in all rounds and educational activities.
-There are 8 Interns and 8 Residents assigned to Cardiovascular Medicine on a monthly basis who take care of cardiac patients under the supervision of the Fellows and Staff on the Medicine ward, CCU, and Consult Service.
-The Residents also participate in the outpatient clinic.
-In addition, Residents spend elective time on Cardiovascular Medicine in the inpatient areas.
+The division of cardiovascular medicine is heavily involved in the education of house staff residents and medical students.
+Medical students are assigned to the CCU and the Cardiovascular Medicine Consultation Service and participate in all rounds and educational activities.
+There are eight interns and eight residents assigned to Cardiovascular Medicine on a monthly basis who take care of cardiac patients under the supervision of the fellows and staff on the medicine ward, CCU and Consult Service.
+The residents also participate in the outpatient clinic.
+In addition, residents spend elective time on cardiovascular medicine in the inpatient areas.

-At the beginning of each academic year, a series of twenty lectures, known as the Core Curriculum, are given by the Cardiovascular Medicine Faculty to the Fellows on basic and clinical topics in Cardiovascular Disease.
+At the beginning of each academic year, a series of 20 lectures, known as the Core Curriculum, are given by the cardiovascular medicine faculty to the fellows on basic and clinical topics in cardiovascular disease.

 - Thursday Morning Education Day

-The Core Curriculum for all subspecialties, focused topics on echocardiography and other imaging modalities, cardiology basics, in-training sessions for VADs, PPM/ICD interrogation, IABP, LifeVest
+The Core Curriculum for all subspecialties, focused topics on echocardiography and other imaging modalities, cardiology basics, in-training sessions for VADs, PPM/ICD interrogation, IABP and LifeVest

 - Tuesday Morning Cardiac Catheterization Conference